 These requirements are aligned with EU's GSR II standards.

 A new nationwide UTTS system is now mandatory for commercial vehicles.
 Fuel consumption is digitally tracked and linked to the tax authority, discouraging unregistered fuel claims.
+For a deeper explanation, see our overview of the National Vehicle Identification System (UTTS) in Turkey.

 Electric vehicle charging operators must acquire new licenses with updated documentation.
 The new deadline for compliance is July 31, 2025.